OUR CURRICULUM STATEMENT 2017-2018

 See the key objectives Reading, Writing and Maths for the skills by year group.
 CORE TARGETS

 Read Write Inc Phonics scheme is used from Early Years to Year 2.
+Please see below for a video on how Phonics is taught.

 We try to create a stimulating environment in which children enjoy learning.
 We provide an academically challenging curriculum which allows all children to develop their talents and interests.